symil/lava/README.md

 Data-structures are separated in multiple modules, according to their extension (KHR, EXT, etc).
 Data-structures that have no extension are in the `lava::vk` module.

-Constants (e.g validation layer names) are located in the `lava::constants` module.
+Some constants (e.g validation layer names) are located in the `lava::constants` module.

 Lava re-exports all the members of `lava::vk`, `lava::constants`, `lava::ext` and `lava::khr` ("`use lava::*`" makes all data-structures contained in these modules available without needing to prefix them).